 What about training opportunities?

 We provide a well-established local pre-membership course for our year 1-3 trainees and some excellent audit, research and special interest opportunities.
+Our MRCPsych exam pass rates are among the best in the country.
 Year 4-6 trainees, as well as having access to in-house training, can access the South West Development and Training initiative run by the South West Division of the Royal College of Psychiatrists.
 This offers a wide range of courses and workshops which are often particularly pertinent to those in the later stages of training.
 Trainees can access the well-regarded Professional Skills course which provides training in leadership, management and education.
-We are particularly proud that in the last five years, two of our trainees have won the Royal College of Psychiatrists Core Trainee of the Year award proving that not only is it possible to live in one of the most beautiful parts of the country but, it is also possible to achieve excellence in training.
+We are particularly proud that in the last six years, two of our trainees have won the Royal College of Psychiatrists Core Trainee of the Year award proving that not only is it possible to live in one of the most beautiful parts of the country but it is also possible to achieve excellence in training.

 … and after I’ve finished my training … ?